Terrigal

 Get to know Terrigal

-Much more than a summer playground, the major appeal lies in Terrigal’s grand accessibility – beach, boutiques, cafés, markets, ice cream parlours, hotels, bars and fine dining are all bursting out of stylish shopfronts dotted along the bustling central Esplanade.
+Much more than a summer playground, Terrigal’s timeless appeal lies in its grand accessibility – boutiques, cafés, markets, ice cream parlours, hotels, bars and fine dining are all bursting out of stylish shopfronts lining the bustling central Esplanade, alongside the beach.

 The word 'Terrigal' is thought to be based on the Aboriginal word ‘Tarragal’, meaning a place of little birds, but you’re more likely to spot dolphins, whales or rays these days.
 Terrigal beach is a modest 700m of the 2.8km stretch of golden sand that connects to neighbouring beach, Wamberal.
 The beach is patrolled from the start of the school holidays in September through to April, and you will find a small rockpool to its south and Terrigal Lagoon to the north.

-Terrigal Haven, a mini beach separated by rocky headlands, is a favoured calm swimming spot for little ones and diving spot for adventurers.
-It’s hugged by a beautiful foreshore reserve featuring picnic tables, public bbqs, parking and amenities.
+Tucked between rocky headlands, Terrigal Haven is a sheltered pocket of sand and calm swimming spot, popular with families and divers.
+It’s hugged by a picturesque foreshore reserve with picnic tables, public barbecues, parking and amenities.

-As you drive down into the heart of Terrigal, you’re immediately presented with panoramic views of the South Pacific Ocean, with the main shopping strip lined by charming Norfolk pines and places to sit and admire that million dollar view.
+As you descend into the heart of Terrigal, panoramic views of the South Pacific unfold before you.
+The main shopping strip is lined with elegant Norfolk pines and plenty of places to pause, sit back and soak up that million‑dollar ocean view.

 Terrigal Bucket List